particle-iot/docs/src/content/reference/firmware.md

 **NOTE 2:** `Particle.publish()` and the `Particle.subscribe()` handler(s) share the same buffer.
 As such, calling `Particle.publish()` within a `Particle.subscribe()` handler will wipe the subscribe buffer!
 In these cases, copying the subscribe buffer's content to a separate char buffer prior to calling `Particle.publish()` is recommended.

+Unlike functions and variables, you can call Particle.subscribe from setup() or from loop().
+The subcription list can be added to at any time, and more than once.

 ### Particle.unsubscribe()